Failure is one of the things we fear most in life.

 SAFETY–AVOIDING DOMESTIC VIOLENCE

 The principle behind an order of protection is that by keeping the parties apart, the risk of violent, disorderly, or illegal acts is reduced.
 This protects both parties in a divorce or paternity matter; it protects both men and women, and it protects children from being exposed to violence.
+It may include an order for one party to have exclusive use of the marital residence.

 The principle applies even without an order of protection.
 Get help early.
 Seek support from friends and family, and seek counseling and legal guidance.
 Stay away from the other party to avoid illegal or harmful behavior.